This website includes several sections at this point, and I keep adding more and more stuff (I should update this home page more often!)

 Some years ago, I moved some poems from page to page so that page breaks coincide with year breaks, and also put the page breaks between home poems and travel poems when this seemed appropriate.
 I tried to do it in such a way that most poems remain on the page they were on before, but some old internal links from external sites may have been broken.
 Whatever the poem is, it’s still here, and on the page before or after the one it was on before.

-The Molly Blue comic section is new here in February, 2009, though I’ve been drawing this since September, 2007.
+The Molly Blue comic section has been here since February, 2009, though I’ve been drawing this since September, 2007.
 Molly Blue is an adventure / comedy / romance set on a planet of tropical islands, with demons, frogmen, and big lizards, among other exotic curiosities.
-It’s now (October 2013) over 800 pages long and getting updated about 3 times a month.
+It’s now (January 2023) over 2050 pages long and getting updated about 3 times a month.
 Go check it out!

 Jane Doe is a comic I originally drew for Star Root, a local alternative newspaper, way back in 1977-1979.
 I started to work on redrawing and possibly expanding this comic for its 35th anniversary in 2012.
 This project seems to be stalled for now, but the five strips that are here do tell a complete story arc.